-BBB including A level Mathematics and Physics (not Use of Mathematics)
+BBB including A level Mathematics or Physics (not Use of Mathematics)

 The University will consider applicants holding/studying BTEC Extended National Diploma Qualifications (QCF; NQF; OCR) in a relevant science or engineering subject at 180 credits or more, on a case-by-case basis.
 Please contact us via the enquiries tab for further advice on your individual circumstances.